filipnathanel/canvas-scanner/README.md

 ## Development prerequisites

-You need to have [node.js](https://nodejs.org/) width up to date npm to develop this project.
+You need to have [node.js](https://nodejs.org/) with up to date npm to develop this project.

 ## Development process